Esri/arcgis-runtime-samples-android/java/token-authentication/README.md

 ## How it works

 1. Create an `AuthenticationChallengeHandler` using the `DefaultAuthenticationChallengeHandler` to handle the challenges sent by the protected map service.
-2. Set the `AuthenticationChallengeHandler` used by the `AuthenticationManager`.
+2. Set the `AuthenticationChallengeHandler` to the `AuthenticationManager`.
 3. Create a `Portal`.
 4. Create a `PortalItem` for the protected web map using the `Portal` and Item ID of the protected map service.
 5. Create a map to display in the `MapView` using the `PortalItem`.